Usufruct

-In many usufructuary property systems, such as the traditional ejido system in Mexico, individuals or groups may only acquire the usufruct of the property, not legal ownership.
-A usufruct is directly equatable to a common-law life estate except that a usufruct can be granted for a term shorter than the holder's lifetime.
+In many cases of tenure by usufruct, such as the ejido system in Mexico, individuals or groups may only acquire the usufruct of the property, not legal ownership.
+Usufructs are similar in nature to common-law life estates, save that a usufruct can be granted for a specified term rather than for life.

 History

-Usufruct comes from civil law, under which it is a subordinate real right (ius in re aliena) of limited duration, usually for a person's lifetime.
-The holder of a usufruct, known as a usufructuary, has the right to use (usus) the property and enjoy its fruits (fructus).
-In modern terms, fructus more or less corresponds to the profit one may make, as when selling the "fruits" (in both literal and figurative senses) of the land or leasing a house.
+Usufruct comes from civil law, under which it is a subordinate real right (ius in re aliena) of specified duration, usually for a person's lifetime.
+The holder of a usufruct, known as the usufructuary, has the right to use (usus) the property and enjoy its fruits (fructus).
+In modern terms, fructus more or less corresponds to the profit derived, as when selling the "fruits" (in both literal and figurative senses) of the land, or leasing homes on the land to tenants.

-Fruits refers to any renewable commodity on the property, including (among others) actual fruits, livestock and even rental payments derived from the property.
+Fruits refers to any renewable commodity on the property, including (among others) agricultural goods (literal "fruits", hence the name), livestock, goods produced in a factory, or rents from tenants.
 These may be divided into civil (fructus civiles), industrial (fructus industriales), and natural fruits (fructus naturales), the latter of which, in Roman law, included slaves and livestock.

 Under Roman law, usufruct was a type of personal servitude (servitutes personarum), a beneficial right in another's property.
-The usufructuary never had possession of this property (on the basis that if he possessed at all, he did so through the owner), but he did have an interest in the property itself for a period, either a term of years, or a lifetime.
-Unlike the owner, the usufructuary did not have a right of alienation (abusus), but he could sell or lease his usufructuary interest.
-Even though a usufructuary did not have possessory title, he could sue for relief in the form of a modified possessory interdict (prohibiting order).
+The usufructuary never had possession (in the legal sense) of the property (on the basis that if he possessed at all, he did so through the owner), but did have an interest in the property itself for the specified period (either a set term or a lifetime).
+Unlike the owner, the usufructuary did not have a right of alienation (abusus), but could sell or lease the usufructuary interest.
+Even though the usufructary did not hold possessory title, he had a cause of action against infringements on his usufruct rights by a third party, such as theft of goods from the property.